-He then calls the bridegroom aside and talks to him.
+Mary's faith was not put to shame.
+The master of the feast then calls the bridegroom aside and talks to him.
 He exclaimed to the bridegroom that wedding celebrations usually are different from this one.
 People have plenty of good wine to drink at first.
 Then, when their sense of taste has been blunted by plenty of drinking, they get cheaper wine.
 Not so with this wedding!
 Here the choice wine has been held back until later.

 The expression "after the guests have had too much to drink" troubles some readers.
-No one wants to envision Jesus at a wedding with drunken guests.
+No one wants to visualize Jesus at a wedding with drunken guests.
 Some scholars, therefore, translate the verb "have drunk freely," which is a possibility.
 But when we realize the master of the banquet was emphasizing how refreshingly different the wedding at Cana was from a typical wedding, the problem disappears.
-In addition, water was often mixed with wine for drinking.
+In addition, remember, wine was often diluted with water for drinking.